 Total Scheduled Services (Domestic and International)

-International passenger numbers fell by -63.0% in September 2021 (compared to 2019), +0.6 percentage point up from the decline in the previous month.
-International travel recovery has paused across all regions, partially attributed to the weakened demand in the less busy travel season.
-The recovery in international tourist arrivals also stalled and followed a similar trend as international passenger traffic.
+International passenger numbers in September 2022 were -27.4% below the 2019 level, +0.9 percentage point up from the decline in the previous month.
+All regions, except for Europe, posted improvements in recovery.
+The recovery in international tourist arrivals followed a similar trend as international passenger traffic.

 Top 15 Airports (Ranked by aircraft departures, passengers, and volume of freight)